-Gastric bypass is considered a “metabolic” procedure because it changes how your body absorbs fat, calories and nutrients.
+Gastric bypass is a “metabolic” procedure because it changes how your body absorbs fat, calories, and nutrients.
 This metabolic change occurs because your gastrointestinal tract is altered when your gastric bypass surgeon attaches the smaller section of your stomach directly to your small intestine.
 As a result, your appetite changes and you feel full faster.

 Minimally Invasive Gastric Bypass Surgery